 All of the Cricut machines are smaller than the Glowforge, meaning the are way more portable (I’m not taking my Glowforge with me on a crafting weekend!).
 Because it basically uses fire to cut, Glowforge also requires venting (through a window or filter), whereas the Cricut does not.
 The Cricut is significantly quieter than the Glowforge, too.

-The price points are much different as well—you can get a top of the line Cricut Maker for $399, whereas a Glowforge will set you back $2495 to $5995 (though if you use my Glowforge referral link, you’ll save up to $500!).
+The price points are much different as well—you can get a top of the line Cricut Maker for $399, whereas a Glowforge will set you back $4995 to $6995 (though if you use my Glowforge referral link, you’ll save up to $500!).
 I think it’s worth the price, as you’ll see at the end of this post.
 Note that Glowforge used to sell a basics machine which cost a bit less, but discontinued it in 2023.

 Glowforge Machine Comparison

-There are three different Glowforge models: the Basic, the Plus, and the Pro.
+There are two different Glowforge models: the Plus, and the Pro.
 Glowforge used to sell a basics machine but discontinued it in 2023.
 They are both the same size—the differences come down to the cut speed and the strength of the laser.

-The Pro also has advanced cooling (meaning it cools faster so you don’t have to wait as long between projects) and a passthrough slot, meaning you can make projects that are absolutely enormous.
+The Pro also has advanced cooling (meaning it cools faster so you don’t have to wait as long between projects) and an exclusive pro passthrough slot, meaning you can make projects that are absolutely enormous.
 Even though the cost is higher, I ultimately went with the Glowforge Pro for those reasons.
-The Basic machine, however, is still loved by tons of crafters so don’t think the Pro is the only way to go.
+The Plus machine, however, is still loved by tons of crafters so don’t think the Pro is the only way to go.